Wu-Can/k-normCode/READme.txt

-    (c1) Test_Barrier_Gurobi_UCI: Barrier method in Gurobi for the convex CVaR-based models with UCI data; (c2) Test_Barrier_Gurobi_random: Barrier method in Gurobi for the convex CVaR-based models with random data; (d1) Test_SIRPN_UCI: S-IRPN for the convex CVaR-based models with UCI data; (d2) Test_SIRPN_random: S-IRPN for the convex CVaR-based models with random data.
+    (c1) Test_Barrier_Gurobi_UCI: Barrier method in Gurobi for the convex CVaR-based models with UCI data; (c2) Test_Barrier_Gurobi_random: Barrier method in Gurobi for the convex CVaR-based models with random data; (d1) Test_SIRPN_UCI: S-IRPN for the convex CVaR-based models with UCI data; (d2) Test_SIRPN_random: S-IRPN for the convex CVaR-based models with random data;
+    (e1) Test_PSG_UCI: PSG solvers for the convex CVaR-based models with UCI data;
+    (e2) Test_PSG_random: PSG solvers for the convex CVaR-based models with random data.

 (2) Test2_Solution_path: Solvers to generate the whole solution path of the convex CVaR-based models: AS+N-ALM, Warm+N-ALM, N-ALM
     (a1) Test_AS_NALM_path_UCI: AS+N-ALM for the computation of a solution path with UCI data;